sevidmusic/Roady/README.md

-- Roady's UI provides the following Named Positions which can be targeted by the Named Positions defined by a Module's Routes to determine where each Module's output should be located.
+- Roady's UI provides the following Named Positions which can be targeted by the Named Positions defined by a Module's Routes to determine where each Module's output should be located relative to the output of other Modules.
 These Named Positions can also be targeted by the css styles defined by a module:

         <roady-page-title-placeholder></roady-page-title-placeholder>